sandravizz/D3-dataviz-gallery/README.md

 # My d3.js dataviz gallery

-In this repository include a collection of d3.js data visulaisations using using structured code to easily replicate.
+This repository include a collection of d3.js data visulaisations to easily replicate.

 ## Finished visualisations